No Knead Easy Jalapeño Cheddar Bread is an easy beginner recipe for artisan style bread at home with a ton of spicy cheesy flavor!

-- 600 grams all-purpose flour (about 4 cups, lightly packed and leveled off)
+- 600 grams AP flour, about 4 cups, lightly packed and leveled off

-- 2 tbsp jalapeno rings, drained of excess liquid and patted dry
+- 2 tablespoon jalapeno rings, drained of excess liquid and patted dry

 - In a small bowl, add water and stir yeast packet in (make sure water is warm, but not too hot - if it is too cold or too hot it will not bloom properly).

 - Let yeast bloom for about 5 minutes - it will have a light foam on it.

 - In a large bowl, mix dry ingredients with a spoon.

 - Make a small well in the middle of the dry ingredients, and when yeast is proofed, slowly pour into dry ingredients.

 - Mix by hand (either with your hands, or a spoon).

 - The dough will turn begin to come together and pull away from the bowl.

 - If the dough is too sticky, add more flour in small increments, about 1 tablespoon at a time.
 If the dough is too dry, add more water, 1 tablespoon at a time.